-This is part 2 of my photo essay series about touring with Lemuria.
-Part 1 can be found here: On Tour With Lemuria- Part 1.
+This is part 7 of my photo essay series about touring with Lemuria.
+The previous part can be found here: On Tour With Lemuria- Part 6.
+Or you can start from the beginning here: On Tour With Lemuria- Part 1.

 One of the most important parts of tour is having merchandise to sell.
 While it would be nice to have a new record for each tour, it’s not always feasible.
 The one thing that can be easily changed tour to tour is the shirts a band sells.

 If you have ever seen Lemuria on tour (or visited their webstore), you know they have a constantly revolving line of shirts year round.
 They are able to do this thanks to the screen printing company Alex Kerns co-owns called ArgyBargy Printing.

 When I lived in Buffalo, I spent many days and nights hanging out with Biff (the screen pulling 50% owner of ArgyBargy) while he cranked out various screen print jobs.
 As someone who sells many Lemuria shirts on tour, I thought the people who have bought them might be interested to see how and where they are made.

 If you’ve ever tried screen printing, you will know that it’s not easy to get good results.
 It takes a lot of skill and practice to perfect, as well as a lot of upper body strength to get a good and even pull of ink over the screen every time.

 The ArgyBargy screen printing shop reminds me of a dad’s garage that punks moved into and took over.
 Most surfaces are covered in stickers and the floor is accidentally decorated with paint and paper scraps.
 Blasting from the speakers in the shop, Biff is usually listening to everything from Ke$ha to Killed by Death.

 There’s something about being around other people creating things that sparks creativity.
 I could fill a notebook with all the ideas and projects i’ve thought of while watching Biff crank out hundreds of shirts at 2am.